 Tests that look for dysbiosis:

-- Cultures of the stool: These tests look for parasites, abnormal bacteria and overgrowth of fungi or yeast.
+- Stool Assessment: These tests look for parasites, abnormal bacteria and overgrowth of fungi or yeast.
 When abnormal organisms are identified, sensitivity testing to determine the most effective treatment can be done.
-The Comprehensive Digestive Stool Analysis, (CDSA, Genova Labs) is a commonly used test.

 - Removal of undesirable organisms is the first step.
 This can be done with prescription medications and or herbal products.